Haidra-Org/horde-sdk/README.md

 # horde_sdk

 ## Note
-horde_sdk is in **alpha**.
+horde_sdk is in **beta**.
 Everything is subject to change.
 Please feel free to report bugs or make suggestions on our [github issue page](https://https//github.com/Haidra-Org/horde-sdk)

 ## About
 This library simplifies interfacing with any API created by [Haidra](https://github.com/Haidra-Org) - the community organization